TobKed/django_on_gcp/README.md

     export TF_VAR_cloud_run_service_account_name=$SERVICE_ACCOUNT_NAME
     ```

-    Another way to provide input variables is `.tfvars` file.
+    Another way to provide input variables is the '.tfvars' file.
-    With variables set in previous such file could be generated with following command:
+    With variables set in the previous step, such file could be generated with the following command:

     ```bash
     cat << EOF > terraform.tfvars